 (i) At the commencement of employment with the Department, a full time employee is granted an accrual of five days sick leave.

-(ii) After the first four months of employment, the employee shall accrue sick leave at the rate of ten working days per year for the balance of the first year of service.
+(ii) After the first four months of employment, the employee accrues sick leave at the rate of ten working days per year for the balance of the first year of service.

-(iii) After the first year of service, the employee shall accrue sick leave day to day at the rate of 15 working days per year of service.
+(iii) After the first year of service, the employee accrues sick leave day to day at the rate of 15 working days per year of service.

-(iv) All continuous service as a permanent or long-term temporary employee shall be taken into account for the purpose of calculating sick leave due.
-Where the service is not continuous, previous periods of service shall be taken into account for the purpose of calculating sick leave due if the previous sick leave records are available.
+(iv) All continuous service as a permanent or long-term temporary employee is taken into account for the purpose of calculating sick leave due.
+Where the service is not continuous, previous periods of service are taken into account for the purpose of calculating sick leave due if the previous sick leave records are available.

-(v) Sick leave without pay shall count as service for the accrual of recreation leave and paid sick leave.
+(v) Sick leave without pay counts as service for the accrual of recreation leave and paid sick leave.

-(vi) When determining the amount of sick leave accrued, sick leave granted on less than full pay shall be converted to its full pay equivalent.
+(vi) When determining the amount of sick leave accrued, sick leave granted on less than full pay is converted to its full pay equivalent.

-17.9.6 Paid sick leave which may be granted to a permanent and long-term temporary employee in the first three months of service shall be limited to five days' paid sick leave, unless the Secretary approves otherwise.
-Paid sick leave in excess of five days granted in the first three months of service shall be supported by a satisfactory medical certificate.
+17.9.6 Paid sick leave which may be granted to a permanent and long-term temporary employee in the first three months of service is limited to five days' paid sick leave, unless the Secretary approves otherwise.
+Paid sick leave in excess of five days granted in the first three months of service must be supported by a satisfactory medical certificate.

-17.9.7 No paid sick leave shall be granted to short-term temporary employees.
+17.9.7 No paid sick leave is to be granted to short-term temporary employees.